hjiangAnthony/Projects-for-Graduate-School/README.md

 based on independent research with methods like IV, DID and Partialling-out
 - Provided data analysis and a policy alternative matrix for NYC government

+As for programming tools, I used python for mapping and Stata for OLS regression.